Everything you need to know about setting up your Investment Balance and configuring your organization's categories.

 If there are no investment category matches of any kind, the issue is considered uncategorized.

-The logic for determining pull request category is the same:
+The logic for determining a pull request's category is similar:

 Configuring your Investment Categories

 You will configure a set of Investment Categories for you organization in the Organizational Settings.
 There are different ways to think of investment categories.
-Some of our customers use this framework by Dropbox for balancing engineering investments.
-Other approaches to grouping work include:
+Many of our customers use primarily the Balance Framework by Dropbox for balancing engineering investments.
+Additional approaches to grouping work include:

 Setting up your filters